On This Page

 We will be updating this page as more information becomes available.
 Please check back often.

-Why is the College working on RN prescribing?
+Why is CNO working on RN prescribing?

 What medications will RNs be authorized to prescribe?